Mo1oss/stego/README.md

-Project Overview
+**Project Overview**

 This Python program hides and extracts secret messages within BMP images

 using the Least Significant Bit (LSB) technique.

-It reads the BMP header, modifies pixel data, and adds an end marker "###END###"
+It reads the BMP header, modifies pixel data,and adds an end marker "###END###"

 to identify where the hidden message stops

-Why BMP?
+**Why BMP?**

-BMP images are uncompressed and have a simple structure, making them ideal for steganography.
+BMP images are uncompressed binary files with a simple structure,

+making them ideal for steganography.

-Their raw pixel data can be easily accessed and modified without distortion.
+Their raw pixel data can be directly accessed and modified without distortion.

 Unlike JPEG or PNG, BMP doesn’t use compression,

-so changing the Least Significant Bits (LSB) of pixels doesn’t damage the image quality or file integrity.
+so changing the Least Significant Bits (LSB) of pixels

+doesn’t affect image quality or file integrity.